Ashburnham Road, Penenden Heath, Maidstone, ME14 2JG

 What do I do if my child has Special Educational Needs (SEN) prior to starting at Sandling Primary?

 Children with SEN will settle more quickly into school if everyone involved in their learning and well being have a shared understanding of their needs.
-Therefore we encourage pre schools / feeder schools and parents to contact the SENCo, Mrs Ross (through the school office) at the point they are considering Sandling for their child to make an appointment to meet and discuss any reasonable adjustments that can be put in place.
+Therefore we encourage pre schools / feeder schools and parents to contact the SENCo, Mrs Hayes-Smith (through the school office) at the point they are considering Sandling for their child to make an appointment to meet and discuss any reasonable adjustments that can be put in place.
 This will also involve a tour of the school if this has not already been done.

 Once it is confirmed that your child will be joining us we like to arrange a transition meeting where you, as parents/carers, and all the adults involved in supporting your child meet and share the strengths and the differences of your child.
 At this meeting we also draw up an action plan to support transition which may involve extra opportunities for your child to visit our school as part of their preparation.
 The principle is that the more we know the more we can support and help.